Eustace the Monk: Serving France

 However, Eustace switched sides in 1212 (the biography puts it down to Eustace's enemy Renaud de Dammartin allying himself with John and poisoning John's mind against Eustace) and raided Folkestone when English troops seized his Channel Island bases.

+On July 27, 1214, Philip Augustus won the famous Battle of Bouvines.
+Having succeeded in seizing most of the Plantagenets' continental domains, he considered taking the war to England.
+Against his adversary, John Lackland, he had secured the support of Pope Innocent III.
+The fleet and troops gathered in Boulogne.
+Unfortunately for the King of France, John Lackland suddenly reconciled with the Sovereign Pontiff, and the expedition was called off.

+In June 1215, English barons rebelled against John Lackland and offered the English crown to Philip Augustus's son, reigniting the French king's dreams of invading England.
+This mission was entrusted to the daring pirate.

+Eustace the Monk was tasked with establishing a maritime link between the insurgents and the royal troops.
+He needed to capture Dover.
+He had a floating fortress built, bristling with trebuchets and other siege engines.
+As this massive structure advanced among the English ships, hurling projectiles in all directions, panic spread through the enemy camp.

 When civil war broke out in England in 1215, he supported the rebel barons and ferried Prince Louis of France across the Channel to help them in 1216.

+But in 1217, with the young Henry III succeeding his late father, John Lackland, on the English throne, a new attempt to invade England was being prepared.

 In August 1217, whilst ferrying much-needed reinforcements to Louis, Eustace met an English fleet under Hubert de Burgh sailing out of Dover.
 In the ensuing Battle of Dover, Eustace wrought havoc among his former allies, until the English blinded the French with powdered lime.
 English troops boarded his ships and defeated his men in hand-to-hand combat.
 Eustace, his flagship and some other ships managed to escape, but his ship was surrounded on 24 August 1217 in the Battle of Sandwich by Philip d'Aubigny's English fleet of Cinque Ports ships.
 Eustace was found hiding in the ship's bilges and offered huge sums for his life, which his captors refused, since he had made himself so hated by the English crews.
 Instead, they allowed him merely the choice between the ship's rail or the side of the trebuchet (carried as deck-cargo to England) as his execution site.
 (Matthew Paris includes the beheading but does not specify which he chose.)
+His head was mounted on a pike and paraded as a trophy throughout southern England.
+Thus perished in battle the first great pirate of the Opal Coast.
 His brothers survived, and continued to hold his Channel Islands base.